MicrosoftDocs/office-developer-client-docs/docs/access/how-to-filter-a-view-by-using-a-macro-in-an-access-app.md

 ---
-title: "How to Filter a view by using a macro in an Access app"
+title: "Filter a view by using a macro in an Access app"

 manager: kelbow